awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-genECCKeyPair.md

 # genECCKeyPair<a name="key_mgmt_util-genECCKeyPair"></a>

 The `genECCKeyPair` command in the key\_mgmt\_util tool generates an [Elliptic Curve Cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) \(ECC\) key pair in your HSMs\.
-You must specify the elliptic curve type and a label for the keys\.
+When running the `genECCKeyPair` command, you must specify the elliptic curve identifier and a label for the key pair\.
 You can also share the private key with other CU users, create non\-extractable keys, quorum\-controlled keys, and keys that expire when the session ends\.
 When the command succeeds, it returns the key handles that the HSM assigns to the public and private ECC keys\.
 You can use the key handles to identify the keys to other commands\.

 Before you run any key\_mgmt\_util command, you must [start key\_mgmt\_util](key_mgmt_util-getting-started.md#key_mgmt_util-start) and [log in](key_mgmt_util-getting-started.md#key_mgmt_util-log-in) to the HSM as a crypto user \(CU\)\.